Appendix H — Changes in the third edition

 - REMOVE the vegetation description standard (p.
 25-31) and replace with cross-references to appropriate existing standards.
 The RECCE method is now recommended for high-detail work, and the LUC Vegetation classes for routine assessment.
 The LCDB can be used for rapid assessment.

 Rationale The measurement standards given don’t align with how vegetation is currently recorded by NZ botanists.
 The ‘Atkinson’ structural classes in Table 2 are not in common use and have the additional problem of grouping all forests into one category, which has very limited discriminatory power.
-Soils in NZ are known to be heavily influenced by specific types of past and present forest cover, rednering the scheme suboptimal.
+Soils in NZ are known to be heavily influenced by specific types of past and present forest cover, rendering the scheme suboptimal.

 - REMOVE the vegetation description standard (p.
 25-31) and replace with cross-references to appropriate existing standards.
 The RECCE method is now recommended for high-detail work, and the LUC Vegetation classes for routine assessment.
 The LCDB can be used for rapid assessment.